Lifestyle | Health & Wellness

 Items Only Found In The FODMAP Friendly App

 Did you know that the FODMAP Friendly app contains information not found anywhere else?
-At the time of writing there are many such entries – yellow summer squash, yellow bell peppers, A2 milk, mirin, kombu, roasted rice flour, Red Flame grapes and prosciutto, to name a few – and many commercially prepared products that are lab tested and certified low FODMAP by FODMAP Friendly.
+At the time of writing there are many such entries – Red Flame grapes, black grapes, grana padano cheese, psyllium, banana peppers, purple, white and yellow carrots, and prosciutto, to name a few – and many commercially prepared products that are lab tested and certified low FODMAP by FODMAP Friendly.
+(In fact FODMAP Friendly had lab tested yellow peppers, yellow summer squash, A2 milk, mirin and kombu way before Monash, for more examples).
 You need this app!

 Look For The Icon